Selecting Assessments

 Set Up Test

-• If you create a test in Blackboard, add a password to the test and plan to send the password to students right after they complete the security procedures at start of the exam.
+• If you create a test in Brightspace, add a password to the test and plan to send the password to students right after they complete the security procedures at start of the exam.

-Schedule the Zoom Session in Blackboard
+Schedule the Zoom Session in Brightspace

 • When setting the duration, add time for checking students’ IDs, desks, and rooms.